Ekekwecharles/Ekekwecharles/README.md

 With expertise in HTML, CSS, JavaScript, and a strong foundation in modern frameworks and tools like React, Redux Toolkit, React Query, and TypeScript, I create scalable solutions tailored to users' needs.
 I’m also skilled in styling libraries like Styled Components, Tailwind CSS, and Sass/SCSS, enabling me to craft visually appealing and responsive designs.

 Key Technologies I Work With:
-Frontend Development: React, React Router, Context API, React Hook Form Performance & State Management: Redux Toolkit, React Query, React Error Boundary
+- Frontend Development: React, React Router, Context API, React Hook Form
+- Performance & State Management: Redux Toolkit, React Query, React Error Boundary
-Styling: Styled Components, Tailwind CSS, Sass/SCSS
+- Styling: Styled Components, Tailwind CSS, Sass/SCSS
-Utilities: Vite, Git, Date-fns, React Hot Toast
+- Utilities: Vite, Git, Date-fns, React Hot Toast
-APIs & Tools: Firebase, Supabase, Leaflet, Recharts, EmailJS, JSON Server I am deeply passionate about crafting intuitive user interfaces and seamless user experiences.
+- APIs & Tools: Firebase, Supabase, Leaflet, Recharts, EmailJS, JSON Server.

+I am deeply passionate about crafting intuitive user interfaces and seamless user experiences.
 I thrive on solving challenges and continually growing by learning new technologies and best practices.

 Currently, I aim to expand my skill set to become a Full Stack Developer, integrating backend technologies to deliver end-to-end solutions.
 I am driven by a commitment to continuous improvement and contributing to impactful projects that push boundaries in the tech space.